Hello, I’m Chloe Archard.

 - Divulge confidential information about my clients to third parties.

-I am insured and both my insurance certificate and my qualification certificates are available to view if required.
+I am fully insured and both my insurance certificate and my qualification certificates are available to view if required.

 Disclaimer: All information provided is for informational purposes only, and is not to be construed as medical advice or instruction.
 Please consult your GP or a qualified health professional on any matters regarding your health and wellbeing.
 I am a nutritional educator and do not dispense medical advice nor prescribe treatment.
 While nutritional support can be an important complement to your medical care, a nutritional therapy program is not a substitute for the diagnosis, treatment, or care of a disease, illness, or injury by a medical provider.
 Nutritional evaluations and lifestyle assessments are not intended for the diagnoses of disease.